Trump leaves trail of unmet promises in coronavirus response | WTOP

 WASHINGTON (AP) — For several months, President Donald Trump and his officials have cast a fog of promises meant to reassure a country in the throes of the coronavirus pandemic.
 Trump and his team haven’t delivered on critical ones.

 They talk numbers.
 Bewildering numbers about masks on the way.
 About tests being taken.
-About ships sailing to the rescue, breathing machines being built and shipped, field hospitals popping up, aircraft laden with supplies from abroad, dollars flowing to crippled businesses.
+About ships sailing to the rescue, breathing machines being built, aircraft laden with supplies from abroad, dollars flowing to crippled businesses.

-Piercing that fog is the bottom-line reality that Americans are going without the medical supplies and much of the financial help they most need from the government at the very time they need it most — and were told they would have it.
+Piercing that fog is the reality that Americans are going without the medical supplies and much of the financial help they most need from the government at the very time they need it most — and were told they’d have it.

 The U.S. now is at or near the height of COVID-19 sickness and death, experts believe.